daltonsjones98/Active-Directory-Deployment-and-Setup/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 1. Configure and deploy Virtual Machines within Azure
-2. Test connectivity via Ping
+2. Change IP Address to static and test connectivity via Ping
 3. Install Active Directory Domain Services and set as Domain Controller
 4. Create Users and sign in as Admin
 5. Add Client to the domain